-A couple brood cycles make all the difference in hive populations.
 Now, these bees are truly Wyoming bees raised on nothing but small cell sized comb.
-All those bees remembering California and larger cell sizes have perished.
+All those California bees raised on conventional foundation based comb have perished.

 - PF-100 frames are readily accepted